-Serve this Strawberry Shortcake with Lemon Pound Cake all summer long; add some blueberries for a July 4th bash!
+Serve this Strawberry Shortcake with Lemon Pound Cake all summer long; add some blueberries for a Fourth of July bash!

 I’m not sure there is a dessert so perfectly summer as Strawberry Shortcake.
-Fresh berries and gently sweetened cream sit atop a variety of different of different baked goods.
+Fresh berries and gently sweetened cream sit atop a variety of different baked goods.

 There is the quick and dirty; the little round ready made cakes for spur of the moment shortcake.
 The just as easy and also ready made; the store bought Angel Food Cake.